CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        def display_time(self):
-           """Calculate the time that should be displayed."""

-           minutes = int((self.countdown / (1000 * 60)) % 60)
+           """Calculate the time that should be displayed.""" minutes = int((self.countdown / (1000 * 60)) % 60)
            seconds = int((self.countdown / 1000) % 60)
            return f"{minutes:02d}:{seconds:02d}"

        def update_timer(self):
+           """
-           """Update the timer and the current widget.
-It also updates the task counter if a task is a set."""
+           Update the timer and the current widget.
+           Also update the task counter if a task is a set.
+           """
            if self.countdown > 0:
                # Update the current timer by decreasing the current running time by one second
                self.countdown -= INTERVAL